fpignalet/my-website-springreact/application/README.md

 Porting my-website-raw to Spring / React

 ## This software
-is developped on Linux Ubuntu Bionic, with Jetbrains IntelliJIdea. it is still a draft.
+is developped on Linux Ubuntu Bionic, with Jetbrains IntelliJIdea & CLion. it is still a draft.
 My current professional website is
 - http://www.pignalet.de